solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 for anomalies in logins (such as unusual locations, rare users, or brute force attacks) and other suspicious activities.
 Administrators can be notified in the event something does not `look` right which can then assist with patching vulnerabilities.
-You can enable Microsoft Defender for open-source relational databases by following the [Enable Microsoft Defender for open-source relational databases and respond to alerts] article.
+Microsoft Defender for open-source relational databases can be enabled by following the [Enable Microsoft Defender for open-source relational databases and respond to alerts] article.